Bintmuhd/BintMuhd/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/fatima-muhd/_), [X](https://x.com/BintCodes), [Email](mailto:fatimuhd247@gmail.com)

-- ⚡ Fun fact: I enjoy cooking and I'm known as the Mistress of Nigerian Jollof.
-If you don't know what that is [check it out here](https://www.youtube.com/watch?v=kQs5lX91h98)
+- ⚡ Fun fact: I love trying new things—whether it’s a new hobby, a new sport, or just a new way to make my favorite meal

 <!-- About section: END -->